smf-steve/assembly-arms-mips/libraries/clib/README.md

 1. to utilize the implementation as a teaching tool,
 1. to provide MIPS/ARM programmers with a set of useful subroutines to build upon.

+# Directory Structure

+In this directory, files are organized as files:
+  1. \<source\>.c: A reference implementation written in C
+  1. \<source\>.mips: The implementation of the associated subroutines in MIPS
+  1. \<source\>.arm: The implementation of the associated subroutines in MIPS

+The name of the source files include:

+  1. stdlib
+  1. string:
+  1. stdio:
+  1. conversions: formatted output conversion, which are utilized by snprintf

 ---